Sipaliwini District: History

 It is thought by archaeologists that hunter-gatherers lived in what is today Sipaliwini district during the Paleolithic period.
 The region was largely left alone during the colonial period, as the Dutch that controlled Suriname were fearful of the Portuguese in Brazil, and it was not until the 20th century that development projects began.

-As of 2004, there are 41 schools in the areas.
+As of 2004, there were 41 schools in the areas.
 An increase in schools is planned, because some children have to travel long distances by foot or boat to neighbouring villages.
 As of 2004, there are 24 clinics in the district.
 Medical care is provided by Medische Zending.
 In the 1950s, Operation Grasshopper established many tiny airstrips in the district in order to make the territory accessible.

-Sipaliwini district had seen occasional fighting in the late 1960s between Guyanese and Surinamese troops over border disputes in the south-west Tigri Area of the Coeroeni resort.
+The Sipaliwini district had seen occasional fighting in the late 1960s between Guyanese and Surinamese troops over border disputes in the south-west Tigri Area of the Coeroeni resort.

 Nature

 Sipaliwini consists of large areas of tropical rain forests, mountains, and savannas.
 In 1998, the Central Suriname Nature Reserve was created by Conservation International and the government of Suriname from the fusion of three existing nature reserves: Ralleighvallen, Tafelberg and Eilerts de Haangebergte.
 It was designated a UNESCO World Heritage Site in 2000 for its pristine tropical rainforest ecosystem.
 It is known for its rapids and bird species, including the Guiana Cock of the Rock (Rupicola rupicola).
 Over 5,000 different plants have been identified, and large mammals like the jaguar, giant armadillo, and eight species of primates.
 A research station is located at the foot of Voltzberg and the area is tourist attraction.

 The Sipaliwini Savanna Nature Reserve has been established in 1972, and is 1,000 km2 of savannah, and the second largest in Suriname.
 The reserve is near pristine and offers a wide variety in flora and fauna.

 The Tumuk Humak Mountains are located in the southeastern part of the district, along the border with French Guiana.